GatorEducator/GatorMiner/README.md

 export AWS_SECRET_ACCESS_KEY=<Your Secret Access Key>
 ```

-It is likely that you already have these ready when using textMining in
+It is likely that you already have these ready when using GatorMiner in
 conjunction with GatorGrader, since these would already be exported when
 setting up the AWS services.
 You can view more about setting up an AWS services
 with GatorGrader [here](https://github.com/enpuyou/script-api-lambda-dynamodb)